UKSKprosodynetwork/UKSKprosodynetwork.github.io/index.md

 ## Workshop II.
 Speech Prosody and Beyond
-### 20–22 June 2023, Korea Advanced Institute of Science & Technology (KAIST), Seoul, South Korea
+### 20–22 June 2023, Korea Advanced Institute of Science & Technology (KAIST) [Seoul Campus](https://www.kaist.ac.kr/en/html/kaist/01200203.html), Seoul, South Korea

 The workshop aims to provide prosody researchers with opportunities to share findings, perspectives, and resources, and to develop ideas for broadening the research horizons.